 The 56-k Ω bias resistor R171 is used to set an accurate bias current.

 6.2 Balun and RF Matching

-The balun component values and their placement are important to keep the performance optimized.
+The balun and LC filter component values and their placement are important to keep the performance optimized.
 Gerber files and schematics for the reference designs are available for download from the TI website.